gpizzorno/latin-nlp-utilities/docs/source/user_guide/utils.md

 - **Position 9**: Only valid for 'a' (adjectives)

 **What it does:**
-- Ensures first character matches UPOS Perseus code
-- Validates each position against UPOS-specific rules
+- Validates each position (2-9) against UPOS-specific rules
 - Replaces invalid positions with '-'
-- Pads or truncates to exactly 9 characters
+- Returns default XPOS if input is None or not exactly 9 characters
 - Returns validated Perseus-format XPOS string

 **Use cases:**